 I ended my internship in early August that summer because I wanted to at least return home for a couple of weeks with my parents before having to return to school, and because one of the things on the itinerary was a family trip to Kauai.
 But the internship did come with a little bit of academic work as well.
 I recall telling my political science professor, John Weiland, that spring semester that I had secured the internship with Pat for the summer, and he designed a summer curriculum of reading and writing for me to do to earn credit for a full course through the internship.
 That internship helped me graduate with a few credits to spare.

 I did try and reconnect with the Pat Schroeder staff a couple of years later for the Clinton Inaugural in January of 1993.
-In fact, I reached out to them specifically to see if they could hook me and my buddy Derek up with any access to parties or events in D.C., as we were determined to drive up from the University of Richmond to attend.
+I reached out to them specifically to see if they could hook me and my buddy Derek up with any access to parties or events in D.C., as we were determined to drive up from the University of Richmond to attend.
 Well, we were only able to get into Pat’s private reception, but I remember it all feeling pretty special.

 I’ll never forget the summer of 1991 in D.C.
 It helped me fall even further in love with politics and government than I already was and shot me forward into a life that remained pretty political until I left that all behind to found Westside Voice.